Sabbath Rhythms and Pilgrim Feasts

 Redemption reshapes Israel’s calendar: the people who belong to the Lord must rest, remember, worship exclusively, bring firstfruits, and live by rhythms that display trust in God rather than endless production.

-11 but the seventh year you shall let it rest and lie fallow, that the poor of your people may eat; and what they leave the animal of the field shall eat.
-In the same way, you shall deal with your vineyard and with your olive grove.
+11 but in the seventh year you must let it rest and lie fallow, so that the poor among your people may eat from the field and the wild animals may consume what they leave.
+Do the same with your vineyard and olive grove.

-12 “Six days you shall do your work, and on the seventh day you shall rest, that your ox and your donkey may have rest, and the son of your servant, and the alien may be refreshed.
+12 For six days you are to do your work, but on the seventh day you must cease, so that your ox and your donkey may rest and the son of your maidservant may be refreshed, as well as the foreign resident.

-16 And the feast of harvest, the first fruits of your labors, which you sow in the field; and the feast of ingathering, at the end of the year, when you gather in your labors out of the field.
+16 You are also to keep the Feast of Harvest with the firstfruits of the produce from what you sow in the field.
+And keep the Feast of Ingathering at the end of the year, when you gather your produce from the field.

-17 Three times in the year all your males shall appear before the Lord Yahweh.
+17 Three times a year all your males are to appear before the Lord GOD.

 Redemption reshapes Israel’s calendar: the people who belong to the LORD must rest, remember, worship exclusively, bring firstfruits, and live by rhythms that display trust in God rather than endless production.